 Sometimes our inability to stay asleep correlates with hormonal fluctuations.
-Whether it be from menstruation, pregnancy, or menopause hormone fluctuations impact our sleep cycle.
+Whether it be during menstruation, pregnancy, or menopause hormone fluctuations impact our sleep cycle.

-Progesterone for example promotes restful sleep while estrogen protects us from stress, hot flashes, and blood sugar imbalances.
+Progesterone, for example, promotes restful sleep while estrogen protects us from stress, hot flashes, and blood sugar imbalances. (source)